ToniaMera/GraphEnc/README.md

 ## 2. Make predictions

-To make predictions with your data can be done with two lines of code:
+Making predictions with a new dataset can be done with two lines of code:

 ```python
 GE = gr.GraphEnc(X = Graph_Data)